 The sales funnel represents the process that potential customers go through, from the initial contact with a company to the final purchase.
 It focuses on converting leads into paying customers.
 On the other hand, the marketing funnel encompasses the entire customer journey, from building awareness and generating interest to nurturing leads and guiding them toward the sales funnel.
 The marketing funnel's purpose is to attract and engage potential customers and eventually hand them over to the sales team.

 If you've got any questions about this post, or if it's given you any new ideas, please leave a comment in the box below.

-And if you're interested in learning more about how to set up a Google Ads campaign, check out my free online course.
+And if you're interested in learning more about how to set up a Google Ads campaign, check out my free training.